India Buildings: arguably the best medieval site ever excavated in Edinburgh.

 Unique preservation conditions on site has led to a wealth of organic finds, among these a barrel shaped leather water bottle known as a costrel with an imprinted armorial design.
 This find is unparalleled in Scotland, with only a few examples known in England.
 Alongside this were finds of over 100 leather shoes, 5 knife sheaths, textile fragments, wooden bowls and combs.

 An enormous assemblage of ceramics were recovered from the site totalling 12,354 sherds, weighing in at 222kg.
-These include 2 near complete vessels as well as unusual forms such as dripping dishes, lamps, candlesticks and even a possible puzzle jug.
+These include two near complete vessels as well as unusual forms such as dripping dishes, lamps, candlesticks and even a possible puzzle jug.

 The animal bone assemblage from the site is even bigger.
 It comprises 779kg of animal bone dominated by domestic examples such as sheep, cattle and pig, but also includes examples of dog, cat, horse, deer, goose, fish and even seal, frog and rabbit.
 The site is located just off the Cowgate -which gets its name from the location that the cattle were brought in for market.
 Isotope6 analysis of the domestic animals will help us to understand where the animals were being brought from.
 Were they raised in town, in the nearby rural outskirts of Edinburgh, or brought from further afield such as cattle from the highlands?